 A comprehensive multidisciplinary database that provides full-text periodicals and scholarly journals, including 4,400 peer-reviewed journals.
 It provides indexing and abstracts for over 9,300 journals and a total of 10,900 publications, including monographs, reports, and conference proceedings.
 Updated daily.

-- Criminal Justice Collection.
+- Criminal Justice Abstracts with Full Text.
 UALR Community.

 Provides full text news articles, magazine articles and at least 150 academic journals.

 - Databases.
 UALR Law Library.
 UALR Community.

 Our library's list of databases includes authoritative nonlegal databases from Academic Search Complete, Annals of American History, EbscoHost, Encyclopedia Britannica Online, Gale, and the Gale Virtual Reference Library.
 Most are available onsite for attorneys and the public.

 Selectively indexes doctoral dissertations from 1997 to date.
 Ask librarians about sources for earlier dissertations.